Join us for a Celebration of the PAS Motus Tower at Bear Divide!

 Bear Divide researcher Ryan S. Terrill, Ph.D.

-Once the Bear Divide Motus station is operational (we're hoping to have it up and running in time for the spring 2023 migration) we expect researchers and conservation groups throughout the west, not to mention Central and South America, to make use of the data we obtain.
+Now that the Bear Divide Motus station is operational we expect researchers and conservation groups throughout the west, not to mention Central and South America, to make use of the data we obtain.
 And we can't wait to tell everyone in the Pasadena Audubon community about every bird we detect!

 Map of the Bear Divide region of the Angeles National Forest, showing the site of the planned Motus station